european-modelling-hubs/covid19-scenario-hub-europe/model-abstracts/2023-08-01/Round5-MODUS_Covid-Episim-Abstract.md

 ### Seasonality implementation

 Based on weather data, we set up the so-called "outdoor fraction", which determines the percentage of activities performed outside instead of inside.
-The introduction of the ''outdoor fraction'' is motivated by the fact that the effect of temperature is mostly transmitted via an indoors/outdoors dynamic and that it therefore needs to saturate: Below a certain tempersture threshold because eventually all activities are indoors and above a certain temperature threshold because at most all activities can be outdoors.
+The introduction of the ''outdoor fraction'' is motivated by the fact that the effect of temperature is mostly transmitted via an indoors/outdoors dynamic and that it therefore needs to saturate: Below a certain temperature threshold because eventually all activities are indoors and above a certain temperature threshold because at most all activities can be outdoors.
+(With air conditioning, the situation would probably be different, but Germany has little of that.)

 ### Contact rate and/or behaviour assumptions